Kareemat7/COVID-19/README.md

-# Karimat-s_Portfolio_1
+# [Project 1: Hotel Booking Revenue Analytics Report]

-Hotel Booking Revenue Analytics Report.
+This is my project